vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

 In order to properly set up the data replication, the slave nodes must be able to connect to:
 * the master server using SSH (tcp port 22), and
-* the master `serverconf` database (e.g. port 5433) using certificate authentication.
+* the master `serverconf` database (e.g. tcp port 5433) using certificate authentication.

 ## Master installation

 1. Install the X-Road security server packages using the normal installation procedure or use an existing stand-alone node.
-2. Stop the xroad services
+2. Stop the xroad services.
 3. Create a separate PostgreSQL instance for the `serverconf` database (see the database replication setup for details).
    * Change `/etc/db.properties` to point to the separate database instance
 4. If you are using an already configured server as the master, you can copy over the `serverconf` database data.
 Otherwise,